 Fungi associated with mycotoxin production are found worldwide and may produce toxins on almost any food source that will support their growth.
 Aspergillus flavus and A. parasiticus have drawn more attention than other genera due the acutely toxic nature and powerful carcinogenic effect their naturally-occurring mycotoxins have on humans and other animals.
 Aflatoxin is the name of the toxin this genus of fungi produces; 14 toxins or derivatives have been identified within this group (see below).
 Certain strains of A. flavus do not produce aflatoxin and these strains occur naturally in the American Southwest albeit at low frequencies.
 The presence of strains that lack mycotoxin production can be found for other fungi that produce mycotoxins such as Fusarium spp.
 The strain A. flavus AF36 can displace aflatoxin-producing strains, when applied to cotton or corn fields, and harvested grain has been shown to have lower levels of mycotoxins.
 Research is underway with experimental biopesticides or biocontrol agents and offers hope of reducing the presence of mycotoxins.

 The liver is the organ aflatoxins most often affect.
 Fat or glycogen storage often is increased considerably.
 The young of the species appear to be most susceptible.
 Incidence of liver problems (including cancer) has been observed in selected geographic areas where aflatoxin intake was high.
 The current guideline is 20 parts per billion (20 ppb) of total aflatoxins for primary agricultural commodities and for some directly-derived products.
 Other mycotoxins are associated with gastro-intestinal problems, immune system depression, infertility, and sick-building syndrome.
-The effects of mycotoxins appear to be more pronounced with food levels are insufficient.
+The effects of mycotoxins appear to be more pronounced when food levels are insufficient.